Cookie Decorating Tools & Materials: What You Actually Need to Start

 Powder Food Colors

-These are most often used for subtle shading effects:
+These are used for shading and adding depth to decorated cookies.

-For beginners, one or two shades of pink or peach are usually enough.
-These are the easiest colors for creating gentle blush effects.
+For beginners, one or two shades such as pink or peach are usually more than enough.

 Packaging